crazymousevn/Peer_Proxy_Codex/README.md

   requests with absolute URLs are forwarded using the `net/http` client, and `CONNECT` requests establish a tunnel for HTTPS traffic.

+The signaling request may optionally include a `forceRelay` boolean set to `true` to force usage of TURN relay candidates only.

+## Diagnostic Client

+`cmd/diag` provides a simple command-line diagnostic tool that performs a WebRTC offer/answer exchange with the signaling server and reports connection state changes.
+Use `-force-relay` to emulate relay-only connections.

 ## Development

 Common tasks are available via the Makefile: